 Satipo road – Colibri Cloud Forest

-In spite that the Satipo road is often referred to as the poor man’s Manu road when it comes to the birding, very few birders and bird photographers have made the effort to visit the area.
-Manu road, near Cusco, is of course being the most species rich stretch of road in the world cutting through a number of altitudinal ecosystems and hosting over 1000 species.
-Satipo road is very similar in species composition with Torrent Duck, Crested and Golden-headed Quetzal, Cock of the Rock, Solitary Eagle, Black-and-Chestnut Eagle, Andean Motmot, and a bunch of beatiful tanagers and hummingbirds.
-It also hosts a number of unique species such as Bay Antpitta, Marcapata Spinetail, Eye-ringed Thiseltail, Unstreaked Tit-Tyrant and Fire-throated Metaltail.
+In spite that the Satipo road is often referred to as the poor man’s Manu road when it comes to birding, very few birders and bird photographers have made the effort to visit the area.
+Manu road, near Cusco, is of course being the most species-rich stretch of road in the world cutting through a number of altitudinal ecosystems and hosting over 1000 species.
+Satipo road is very similar in species composition with Torrent Duck, Crested and Golden-headed Quetzal, Cock of the Rock, Solitary Eagle, Black-and-Chestnut Eagle, Andean Motmot, and a bunch of beautiful tanagers and hummingbirds.
+It also hosts a number of unique species such as Bay Antpitta, Marcapata Spinetail, Eye-ringed Thiseltail, Unstreaked Tit-Tyrant, and Fire-throated Metaltail.
 Nearby are Black-spectacled Brush-Finch and an undescribed Wren and an undescribed Thornbird.

 A decade of conservation projects.